PradipChotara/AdvanceNodeJS/README.md

 ```
 ---
 ## Worker Threads
+ - can run on diffrent CPU core then main thread

 ## - What is The use of Worker Threads?
 - to handle CPU Intensive Task like Encrption/Decrption, Compress/Decompress of Data